 The Arriva Trains Wales network extends throughout Wales and the border counties of England, providing local and long-distance services to major destinations such as Swansea, Cardiff, Newport, Birmingham, Chester and Manchester.

+Arriva’s ‘Day to Go’ ticket allows for one day of unlimited, off peak train travel within the Cardiff and Penarth area, saving passengers money and offering greater flexibility in comparison to standard or day return tickets.

 Providing for just under 32 million passenger journeys per year, ATW plays a major social and economic role in connecting people and communities throughout its network with a fleet of 128 trains covering a route of over 1,000 miles.
 ATW operates 247 stations throughout England and Wales of which 55 are staffed.